wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ssb   rsa2048/7F2026C2A22F2B37 2020-03-01 [E] [expires: 2022-03-01]
    </pre>

+   NOTE: Only the "[ultimate]" key is used.
+Ignore the ones marke "[ revoked]".

 1. Manually highlight and copy the GPG key ID, which is after "rsa2048/" in the sec section, <tt>62C414BA89BFBE52</tt> in the sample above.

    Alternately, use these Bash script lines to parse the key automatically: